Zuikyo/ZIKViper/README.md

 >The Dependency Rule
 >
-The concentric circles represent different areas of software.
+>The concentric circles represent different areas of software.
 In general, the further in you go, the higher level the software becomes.
 The outer circles are mechanisms.
 The inner circles are policies.
 >
-The overriding rule that makes this architecture work is The Dependency Rule.
+>The overriding rule that makes this architecture work is The Dependency Rule.
 This rule says that source code dependencies can only point inwards.
 Nothing in an inner circle can know anything at all about something in an outer circle.
 In particular, the name of something declared in an outer circle must not be mentioned by the code in an inner circle.
 That includes, functions, classes. variables, or any other named software entity.

 **Those components in VIPER conform to this dependency rule**.

 ## <a name="implementation1"></a>First Implementation: Thorough VIPER

 I will give two implementations of VIPER here.
-The first is a thorough decoupled implementation.
+The first is a thoroughly decoupled implementation.
 Then I will show another implementation, an easier one allowing some coupling.

 The thorough implementation describes dependency injection, module communication, module decoupling.
 I add some new components.